wknapik/dockerfile-run/README.md

 # How does it work?

-`dockerfile-run` reads a Dockerfile, builds a docker image from it and executes a command specified by the user (or the default command) in that image.
+`dockerfile-run` reads a Dockerfile, builds a docker image from it and executes a command specified by the user (or the default command) in a container based on that image.

 # How do I use it?